zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/utilities/to-self-hierarchy-list.md

 [Try it](https://dotnetfiddle.net/k3v62H)

 ### Include boss, but with custom mapping
-If your entity doesn't has navigation property toward boss or employee, it's impossible to use the join expression.
+If your entity doesn't have navigation property toward boss or employee, it's impossible to use the join expression.

 The `ColumnMappings` option let you specify yourself the mapping.
 Careful, the column name and not the property name must be used.